 Awardee | Katerina Linos (JD '06, PhD '07)is one of 35 recipients of the 2017 Andrew Carnegie fellowship, awarded by the Carnegie Corporation of New York for the advancement of research in the social sciences and humanities.
 Linos is Professor of Law at the University of California, Berkeley.
 Project title: Refugees Misdirected: Information Barriers in the Exercise of Legal Rights.

-Awardee | Vesla M. Weaver (Ph.D.
-'07, now Yale University)is one of 33 recipients of a prestigious Andrew Carnegie fellowship, awarded by the Carnegie Corporation of New York for the advancement of research in the humanities and social sciences.
-Weaver is Associate Professor of Political Science and African American Studies at Yale, and founding director of its Center for the Study of Inequality.
+Awardee | Christopher A. Bail (PhD '11)is one of 35 recipients of the 2017 Andrew Carnegie fellowship, awarded by the Carnegie Corporation of New York for the advancement of research in the humanities and social sciences.
+Bail is the Douglas and Ellen Lowey Associate Professor of Sociology and Public Policy at Duke University.
+Project title: Countering Extremist Narratives on Social Media Via Computational Social Science.

 Labor Employment Relations Association | Victor Tan Chen (Ph '12), Assistant Professor of Sociology at Virginia Commonwealth University, is a recipient of LERA's 2017 John T. Dunlop Outstanding Scholar Award for outstanding contributions to research that addresses employment problems of national significance.
 The selection panel praised Chen’s book, Cut Loose: Jobless and Hopeless in an Unfair Economy (2015), for providing an “incisive analysis based on first-person stories of the experience of economic restructuring and prolonged joblessness for long-term unemployed autoworkers.”